feki-rihab/ai_on_edge_with_fiware/context_broker_env_setup/README.md

 **Note:**
 the docker-compose -d option runs containers in detached modes:
 - It starts the containers specified in the docker-compose.yml file in the background.
-- The containers run in the background, freeing up the terminal.
 - Output from the containers is not displayed in the terminal.
 - The containers continue running even if you close the terminal session.